tystar86/python_exercises/Tasks/math.md

 ```

 #31.
->Write a Python program to convert a decimal number to binary number.
+>Write a function to convert a decimal number to binary number.

 **Expected Output :**
 ```